White elephant (animal): Thailand

 A white elephant in Thailand is not necessarily albino, although it must have pale skin.
 After being discovered, the elephants are assigned to one of four graded categories before being offered to the king, although the lower grades are sometimes refused.

 In the past, lower grade white elephants were given as gifts to the king's friends and allies.
-The animals needed a lot of care and, being sacred, could not be put to work, so were a great financial burden on the recipient - only the monarch and the very rich could afford them.
+The animals needed a great deal of care and, being sacred, could not be put to work, so were a great financial burden on the recipient; only the monarch and the very rich could afford them.
 According to one story, white elephants were sometimes given as a present to some enemy (often a lesser noble with whom the king was displeased).
 The unfortunate recipient, unable to make any profit from it, and obliged to take care of it, would suffer bankruptcy and ruin.